 Sensitivity after a dental filling is common, and it typically subsides with time.

-In this article, we look at the reasons why a person may have tooth sensitivity after a filling, how to treat it, and when to see a doctor or dentist.
+In this article, we look at why a person may have tooth sensitivity after a filling, how to treat it, and when to see a dentist.
 We also look at other possible causes of tooth sensitivity.

-Once the numbing agent has worn off, these feelings will go away.
-But, in the following days and weeks, a person may notice some new sensations as they adjust to the new filling.
+Once the numbing agent has worn off, a person may experience sensitivity around the filling.

-Some sensitivity after a tooth filling is normal and temporary.
-Sometimes, however, sensitivity after a filling is due to other causes that need treatment or repair.
+Some temporary sensitivity after a tooth filling is common.
+However, persistent or severe sensitivity after a filling is likely due to other causes that need treating.

-Below, we discuss possible reasons for this symptom and when to see a dentist.
+Below, we discuss possible causes of this symptom and explain when to see a dentist.

 An irritated nerve

 Short-term tooth sensitivity after a filling usually occurs because the filling procedure has aggravated or caused inflammation in the nerve inside the tooth.

 The tooth’s outer layers, which are the enamel and cementum, usually protect the nerve from exposure.
 However, fillings — especially deep ones — can get close to the nerve endings and cause irritation and uncomfortable sensations.